dell/omnia/docs/source/Troubleshooting/FAQ.rst

 For more information, `click here <https://github.com/xcat2/xcat-core/issues/7374>`_

+**Why do subscription errors occur on RHEL control planes when rhel_repo_local_path (in input/provision_config.yml) is not provided & control plane does not have an active subscription?

+For many of Omnia's features to work, RHEL control planes need access to the following repositories:

+    1. AppStream
+    2. BaseOS
+    3. CRB

+This can only be achieved using local repos specified in rhel_repo_local_path  (``input/provision_config.yml``) OR having an active, available RedHat subscription.

 **What to do if PXE boot fails when discovering target nodes via switch_based discovery**

 .. image:: ../images/PXEBootFail.png